EricPoehlsen/DeviantShow/README.md

 # DeviantShow
 ***by Eric Pöhlsen***

-This program is a *web-scraper* that let's you watch DeviantArt.com galleries and favourites collections as slideshow.
+This program let's you watch DeviantArt.com galleries and favourites collections as slideshow.
-There has been a similar feature on DeviantArt, called SitBack, that was implemented in Flash.
+There has been a similar feature on DeviantArt, called SitBack that was implemented in Flash.
 This slideshow feature has been discontinued by DeviantArt, unfortunatly, as I'd like to mention.

-To be honest, that slideshow was not really good, there was no random slideshow for example.
+SitBack was a rather rudimentary slideshow solution.
+It only allowed sequential viewing.
+And it always started at the beginning of the gallery.
 But that was still better than no slideshow feature at all.

 Please note that neither am I, nor is this software, in any way affiliated or endorsed by DeviantArt.com.